-PAPERS Teaching-Learning Methods in the Business Development and Management Program of a Philippine Graduate School by Heidi Grace P. Mendoza 1 Assessment for Learning at Saudi Universities: An Analytical Study of Actual Practices by Rommel M. A. AlAli 20 Perfectionism and Academic Procrastination among Malaysian Undergraduates: Coping Strategy as a Mediator by Siah Poh Chua, Joanna Lee Jia Hui, and Kee Yen Yee 42 Rasch Model for Measuring the Validity and Reliability of the Peers Online Learning Interaction Questionnaire (POLI-Q) for Higher Education Course by Yahya M. Al-dheleai, Samah Ali Mohsen Mofreh, Hairul Nizam Ismail and Siti Mastura Baharudin, Zaidatun Tasir, and Waleed Mugahid Alrahmi, Kew Si Na 60 A Hierarchical Linear Model of Alumni Survey on Individual Competency, Institutional Service, and Job Satisfaction in a Case University in Taiwan by Tao- Ming Cheng, Hsing-Yu Hou, Dinesh Chandra Agrawal, and Ching-Jung Chi 81
+PAPERS Teaching-Learning Methods in the Business Development and 1 Management Program of a Philippine Graduate School by Heidi Grace P. - Mendoza Assessment for Learning at Saudi Universities: An analytical study of 20 actual practices by Rommel M. A. AlAli Perfectionism and Academic Procrastination among Malaysian Undergraduates: 42 Coping Strategy as a Mediator by Siah Poh Chua, Joanna Lee Jia Hui and Kee Yen Yee Rasch model for measuring the validity and reliability of the Peers Online 60 Learning Interaction Questionnaire (POLI-Q) for Higher Education course by Yahya M. Al-dheleai, Samah Ali Mohsen Mofreh, Hairul Nizam Ismail and Siti Mastura Baharudin, Zaidatun Tasir and Waleed Mugahid Alrahmi, Kew Si Na A Hierarchical linear model of Alumni survey on Individual Competency, 81 A Hierarchical linear model of Alumni survey on Individual Competency, Institutional Service, and Job Satisfaction in a case university in taiwan by Tao - 81